 Oak Harbor is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 23,187 people and ten constituent neighborhoods, Oak Harbor is the 46th largest community in Washington.

-In terms of college education, Oak Harbor is nearly on par with the US average for all cities of 21.84%: 20.84% of adults 25 and older in Oak Harbor have a bachelor's degree or advanced degree.
+The percentage of adults in Oak Harbor who are college-educated is close to the national average for all communities of 21.84%: 20.84% of the adults in Oak Harbor have a bachelor's degree or advanced degree.

 The per capita income in Oak Harbor in 2010 was $24,566, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $98,264 for a family of four.
 However, Oak Harbor contains both very wealthy and poor people as well.